 In the first quarter of 2016, we changed the method we use to estimate the interest cost component of net periodic benefit cost for our defined benefit pension and other postretirement benefit plans.
 Historically, we estimated the interest cost component using a single weighted-average discount rate derived from the yield curve used to measure the benefit obligation at the beginning of the year.
 We elected to use a full yield curve approach in the estimation of this component of benefit cost by applying the specific spot rates along the yield curve used in the determination of the benefit obligation to the relevant projected cash flows.
 We made this change to improve the correlation between projected benefit cash flows and the corresponding yield curve spot rates, and to provide a more precise measurement of interest costs.
 This change does not affect the measurement of our total benefit obligations, as the change in the interest cost is completely offset in the actuarial (gain) loss reported.
 We accounted for this change as a change in estimate and, accordingly, accounted for it prospectively starting in the first quarter of 2016.
 The discount rate that we used to measure interest cost as of December 31, 2016 was approximately 3.8%.
+The reduction in interest cost as of December 31, 2016 and would have used for interest cost under our prior estimation technique was approximately 4.5%.
 The reduction in interest cost as of December 31, 2016, associated with this change in estimate was approximately \$3.6 million.
-The discount rate that we used to measure interest cost was approximately \$3.6 million.
-The discount rate that we used to measure interest cost was approximately \$3.6 million.
-The discount rate that we used to measure interest cost was approximately \$3.6 million.
-The discount rate that we used to measure interest cost was approximately \$3.6 million.
+The discount rate that we used to measure interest cost was approximately 3.6% and 3.3% as of December 31, 2017 and 2018, respectively.